Appalachian Trail Georgia: Your Guide For Access & What To Expect

 The Trail system uses blazes to mark the trail.

-Ablaze is a white or colored stripe that is painted on the trail or on rocks or trees marking the direction of the path.
-White blazes mark the path and blue blazes mark side or approach trails and trails leading to the water.
+Ablaze is a white or colored stripe that is painted on the trail or rocks or trees marking the direction of the path.
+White blazes mark the path and blue blazes mark the side or approach trails and trails leading to the water.
 A double stripe blaze indicates a change in direction or turn.

 Safety on the Appalachian Trail